vacu9708/Algorithm/Related to math/Goldbach's conjecture/README.md

 # Goldbach's conjecture
 >Goldbach's conjecture : All even numbers over 2 can be expressed as the sum of 2 prime numbers.
+>Sieve of Eratosthenes : A method to find prime numbers fast.

 ~~~c++
 #include <iostream>